Benefits of Assessment Types & How They Work Together to Support Your Instruction

 It could be said, though, that you should spend as much time on formative assessment as summative.
 Both are really valuable for students’ success with their progress and understanding.

-With both methods, you can help your students succeed.
-As well as gain insights into their progress and where they are with targets or learning goals.
+With both methods, you can help your students succeed and gain insights into their progress and where they are with targets or learning goals.
 This is why your school’s learning program should consider both, in addition to any other strategies you may use.